 HOW TO PREP FOR DECLUTTERING (SO YOU CAN GET IT DONE!)

 (The links in this post may be affiliate links, meaning we may get a small commission from any purchases you make.
-We only recommend products and services we actually use and love.
 Click here to read our full disclosure policy.)

 Gather boxes and bags for your DONATE pile.

 Take my word on this.
 It’s so easy to dig right in, and then find yourself with a huge pile of outgoing STUFF, and no containers to get it out the door.
 Trash bags, cardboard boxes, old totes you don’t have lids for will all do the trick.
 Find more than you need… you’ll be happy you did.

 Get the biggest TRASH bag or container you can find.

 Anything that is broken, stained, or worn out goes immediately into the trash, never to be seen again.
 If your kids are like mine and immediately fall in love with any torn coloring book cover or unmatched sock on it’s way out the door, choose an opaque trash container, and bury what you can.

 Another great option, if you can do it, is to put your outdoor trash bin right outside your door and actually get the stuff out of the house in one fell swoop.
 I highly recommend it.

 Especially if you are going to be digging in for more than an hour or two, take my advice: wear good shoes, fill up your water bottle, and eat a balanced, protein filled snack.
 No one needs to be making stay-or-go decisions with a foggy brain or low blood sugar.
 And the good shoes?
 Your back will thank me at the end of the day if you take my word on this one.
 You’re welcome.